 Integrate tracking data with your broader analytics stack

-Smler provides a comprehensive solution for app download tracking with professional URL shortening, deep linking capabilities, detailed analytics, and developer-friendly APIs all at a fraction of the cost of enterprise Mobile Measurement Partners.
+Smler provides a comprehensive solution for app download tracking with professional URL shortening, deep linking capabilities, detailed analytics, and developer-friendly APIs, at a fraction of the cost of enterprise Mobile Measurement Partners.

 Ready to implement professional app download tracking?
 Get started with Smler's free tier today and start measuring what matters.